apitally/.github/profile/README.md

 **Your refreshingly simple REST API companion.**

-Apitally gives you valuable insights into how your APIs are being used and allows you to secure your applications with API keys managed through a simple dashboard.
+Apitally gives you insights into how your APIs are being used, lets you know when there's a problem and allows you to secure your applications with API keys managed through a simple dashboard.
 It is easy to set up and use with new and existing API projects.

 🚀 [Get started](https://docs.apitally.io/quickstart) for free in less than 5 minutes.